 Primary school children as language learners

 It was suggested that the empirical evidence regarding the effects of teaching English in primary education is “contradictory” at best.
 Copland differentiated between children who are brought up in bilingual settings, and those who are taught English in primary schools.
 While the benefits of exposure to English for the first group are well documented, progress in the latter group has been found to be “minimal”.
 Moreover, concerns were raised over the fact that the drive to provide English courses to young pupils comes at the expense of literacy and numeracy, which are arguably more important in a primary education setting.

 Social and economic issues

-Copland raised the question of who stands to gain from English language education.
+Copland raised the question of who stands to gain most from English language education.
 In her view, provision for English in the primary classroom is most beneficial to those children who already enjoy a privileged status.
 She cited empirical evidence suggesting that, whenever English was introduced in primary education, it led to an increase in social disparities, as affluent pupils were prompted to attend extracurricular classes, which disenfranchised pupils were unable to afford.

 Another issue that was highlighted is that many educational systems face a lack of teachers who can deliver effective ELT education to primary school children.
 Specifically, Copeland argued that it is common to encounter teachers who are qualified to teach children but not English, teachers who can teach English but not children, and teachers who are incapable of both.

 Moreover, introducing ELT in primary education could lead to a mismatch in cultures of education.
 The communicative ethos of ELT, it was pointed out, does not always align well with established practices of mainstream education.
 In addition, challenges exist with regard to the teachers’ readiness to implement communicative language teaching, and the number of students often hinders movement and differentiation that is necessary for effective language teaching.